-Unless your hot water unit is located in a humid or moisture-rich area (which we hope it isn’t), sludge and/or rusted fittings is a sign that your hot water unit may be suffering from a leak.
+Unless your hot water unit is located in a humid or moisture-rich area (which we hope it isn’t) there should not be sludge or rust.
+So, sludge and/or rusted fittings is a sign that your hot water unit may be suffering from a leak.
 Your best bet is to get a professional plumbing to tighten any existing fittings

 Corrosion around your hot water system’s fittings means you probably have a leak.
 Call in a plumber to get this fixed.